lostjared/Acid.Cam.v2.OSX/README.md

 The project is for Xcode 8.1

-So far there is 85 Filters Total.
+So far there are 87 Filters Total.

 Project home page: http://lostsidedead.com/blog/?index=212